elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-continuous-functions-and-how-do-polynomial-functions-fit-this-category.md

 url: /learn/education-studies/questions/what-are-the-characteristics-of-continuous-functions-and-how-do-polynomial-functions-fit-this-category
 score: -1.0
 related_article1:
-    id: 169303
+    id: 169291
-    title: How does the Fundamental Theorem of Calculus connect derivatives and integrals?
+    title: >-
+        How do piecewise functions and absolute value functions illustrate discontinuous behavior?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-fundamental-theorem-of-calculus-connect-derivatives-and-integrals
+    url: /learn/education-studies/questions/how-do-piecewise-functions-and-absolute-value-functions-illustrate-discontinuous-behavior
 related_article2:
-    id: 169304
+    id: 169297
-    title: What are some applications of integrals in physics and engineering?
+    title: >-
+        How is continuity at transition points in piecewise functions analyzed?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-applications-of-integrals-in-physics-and-engineering
+    url: /learn/education-studies/questions/how-is-continuity-at-transition-points-in-piecewise-functions-analyzed
 related_article3:
-    id: 169283
+    id: 169297
-    title: Explain the epsilon-delta definition of a limit and its significance in calculus.
+    title: >-
+        How is continuity at transition points in piecewise functions analyzed?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-epsilondelta-definition-of-a-limit-and-its-significance-in-calculus
+    url: /learn/education-studies/questions/how-is-continuity-at-transition-points-in-piecewise-functions-analyzed
 related_article4:
-    id: 169303
+    id: 169301
-    title: How does the Fundamental Theorem of Calculus connect derivatives and integrals?
+    title: >-
+        How is the derivative used to calculate the instantaneous rate of change, and what are its applications in physics?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-fundamental-theorem-of-calculus-connect-derivatives-and-integrals
+    url: /learn/education-studies/questions/how-is-the-derivative-used-to-calculate-the-instantaneous-rate-of-change-and-what-are-its-applications-in-physics
 related_article5:
-    id: 169292
+    id: 169289
-    title: What is the difference between left-hand and right-hand limits in calculus?
+    title: >-
+        How can the behavior of continuous functions be analyzed graphically?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-lefthand-and-righthand-limits-in-calculus
+    url: /learn/education-studies/questions/how-can-the-behavior-of-continuous-functions-be-analyzed-graphically
 ---

 &nbsp;